-\\Pra outra América!
+\\Pra América!

 Olívia had heard of the United States of America.
 Estados Unidos.
 She had seen it in movies.
 It looked beautiful, full of happy, safe, healthy, normal people.
 She smiled.
 She would miss her friends, her house, her street.
 But she would make new friends.
 Find a new house.
 Walk new streets.
 They packed.
 A week later, they were sitting side by side on an airplane headed to Mexico City.
 It was their first time on a plane.
 They huddled together as they watched the clouds from above.
 To Olívia, it was nothing but a sea of cotton-candy... as familiar as sticky hands and sweetness melting in her tongue.
-To Maria, it felt alien, unreal, extraterrestrial.
-Soon, the plane touched ground and neither a girl's imagination or a woman's disquiet kept the motion from carrying them forward, from the plane through immigration to a cab and onto a crowded bus that left the Terminal de Autobuses de Pasajeros de Oriente on August 11th, 2025.
+To Maria, it felt alien, an omen made of floating water.
+Soon, the plane touched ground and neither a girl's imagination or a woman's disquiet kept the motion from carrying them forward, from the plane through immigration to a cab and onto a crowded bus that left the Terminal de Autobuses de Pasajeros de Oriente on August 11th, 2024.
 It arrived on Tijuana on August 13th.
 The trip had not been fun.
 Men stared at them funny.
 Olívia cried.

 She was hungry.
 She was dirty.
 She was tired.

 In Tijuana, they met Julio.
 A coyote.
 They had never heard of coyotes before, animal nor human.

-Maria paid him 2.000 dollars, and, on August 15th, 2025, they left their humble motel in Tijuana and got on a van.
-In the dark, Maria held Olívia close and, trying to convince herself that whatever dangers lay ahead were better than the ones left behind.
+Maria paid him 2.000 dollars, and, on August 15th, 2024, they left their humble motel in Tijuana and got on a van.
+In the dark, Maria held Olívia close, trying to convince herself that whatever dangers lay ahead were better than the ones left behind.
 They traveled for twelve hours and eighteen minutes.
-To Maria and Olívia, though, numbers slowly lost meaning.
-The sound of tires against asphalt, the smell of tequila ingrained in the upholstery, the flickering headlights revealing the road ahead, the awareness of eyes preying on them in the darkness... that marked the passing of time.
+To smell of tequila ingrained in the upholstery, the flickering headlights revealing the road ahead, the awareness of eyes preying on them in the darkness... that marked the passing of time.